Almarranz/Libralato_data/README.md

 >Selecting a mini cluster at the center of the found cluster we can have an idea of how a almost disolving cluster might look like in the galactic center.
 >Selecting at the center improves the posibilities of choosing  mini cluster without any false cluster member in it.
->In this mini cluster we can look for de dispersion in velocity and color to have an idean of what we are looking for in Lkbralato data. same_cluster_diff_MS.py.
+>In this mini cluster we can look for de dispersion in velocity and color to have an idean of what we are looking for in Lkbralato data.
+Arches_Hosek_Kernel.py
+>Finds cluster with dbsacn usin the kernel simulation for the epsilon.
+Then selecte a small group of stars from the  middle of the cluster and plots then.
+This is for comparation of how a cluster in the NSD with only a few stars should look like same_cluster_diff_MS.py.
 Fins same cluster around different MS **whithin the same search(dbscan or hdbscan)**.